- About Us

 There is a spirit here that just feels right.
 It's affirming.
 I appreciate the presence of the Sisters, their faithfulness to prayer, the beauty of the monastery and the natural beauty of the surroundings.
 Whenever I leave, I'm always anxious to come back home to Annunciation Monastery.

 In the summer of 2002, I made my monastic profession.
-I continue to live at the monastery and work at Saint Alexius Medical Center as a pharmacy technician.
+I continue to live at the monastery and work at CHI St. Alexius Health as a pharmacy technician.
 Since becoming a Sister, I have grown in confidence, in self-awareness and in faith in God.

 I love this life and wouldn't trade it for anything.